Immunisation for babies and children

 Council conducts free immunisation sessions each month at different locations in Moreland for babies aged from 6 weeks old (not a day earlier) to children aged 4 years.

-At an immunisation session for your baby or child you will need to present your Child Health Record (the baby book you were given by the hospital) and your Medicare card if you have one.
+At an immunisation session for your baby or child you will need to present your Child Health Record and your Medicare card if you have one.

 You will be given a pre-immunisation checklist and relevant information about the vaccines your child will be given that day.
 You'll also be advised when you need to come back for the next vaccine.

-Children under 12 months of age will be given injections in the legs and over 12 months of age are given injections in the arms.
+Children under 12 months of age will be given injections in the legs and 12 months of age or older are given injections in the arms.
 Injections are given while you hold your baby.
+You may choose to bottle or breast feed your child.

 After your child has been vaccinated you need to stay for about 15 minutes.
 This is a precautionary measure in case your baby has a reaction.
 An adverse reaction to immunisation will usually happen within a few minutes of receiving the injection.